Inference-Institute/ai-architecture/docs/7.-Enterprise-Architecture-Frameworks/04-ITIL-for-AI-Service-Management.md

+---
+title: ITIL for AI Service Management
+description: Explore how the ITIL framework can be adapted to manage AI services effectively.
+Learn about the application of ITIL principles to the lifecycle of AI systems.
+author: Inference Institute
+---
 # ITIL for AI Service Management

 The **ITIL (Information Technology Infrastructure Library)** framework provides a structured approach to managing IT services, ensuring alignment with business goals, efficiency, and continuous improvement.
 Applying ITIL principles to **AI Service Management** adapts these best practices to the unique lifecycle and operational needs of AI systems.